 Scoping must occur at least annually and prior to the annual assessment.
-Merchants and other entities must identify all locations and flows of cardholder data to ensure all applicable system components are included in scope for PCI DSS.
-Entities should confirm the accuracy and appropriateness of PCI DSS scope by performing these steps:
+Merchants and other entities must identify all locations and flows of cardholder data, and identify all systems that are connected to or if compromised could impact the CDE (e.g. authentication servers) to ensure all applicable system components are included in scope for PCI DSS.
+Entities should confirm the accuracy of the defined CDE by performing these steps: